FedML-AI/doc.fedml.ai/docs/deploy/deploy_local.md

 sidebar_position: 4
 ---
 # Deploy to Local
 This tutorial will guide you through the process to deploy the model to local machine without sign in to TensorOpera AI Platform.

-Support you have a model card at local called `my_model`, you can deploy it to local machine by:
+Suppose you have a model card at local called `my_model`, you can deploy it to local machine by:
 ```
 fedml model deploy -n my_model --local